 Oppla’s purpose is to simplify how we share, obtain and create knowledge to better manage our environment.
 It offers an online marketplace where you can obtain guidance, software, data and other useful resources – as well as promote the outputs of your own project or network.
 It is a community for networking with other members from around the world.
 You’ll find case studies to inspire you and give guidance, including the European Commission’s own case studies of nature-based solutions.
 And there is Ask Oppla, a crowd-sourced enquiry service, where members of the Oppla community help to answer each other’s questions.

 Oppla was originally run by ECNC with Countryscape, jointly forming an EEIG or European Economic Interest Grouping.
 Its development was through the project partnerships of OpenNESS and OPERAs, in close cooperation with the European Commission and European institutions.
 Oppla was launched during the European ecosystem services conference in Antwerp, Belgium, in September 2016.
-Oppla now offers its services to a number of European and global projects and initiatives, such as Think Nature, CONNECTING Nature and the UN Intergovernmental science-policy Platform on Biodiversity and Ecosystem Service (IPBES).
-Since March 2018 Delbaere Consulting has taken over the co-ownership from ECNC.
+Oppla now offers its services to a number of European and global projects and initiatives, such as Think Nature, Connecting Nature, We Value Nature and the UN Intergovernmental science-policy Platform on Biodiversity and Ecosystem Service (IPBES).
+Since March 2018 Delbaere Consulting has taken over the co-ownership of Oppla from ECNC.

 My role, together with the team from Countryscape and a strategic advisory group, is to further develop, promote and manage Oppla and to support projects in which Oppla acts as a partner.